 Out of total drivers involved in fatal crashes in 2019, drivers aged 21 through 24 years had the highest percentage (27%) of fatal alcohol-impaired driving crashes compared to other age groups.
 Similarly, males and drivers operating a motorcycle had higher percentages (21% and 29%) compared to females and drivers of all other types of vehicles, respectively.
-While data is typically reported for BAC levels of 0.08% or higher (i.e., the federal per se level), 68% of fatal
+While data are typically reported for BAC levels of 0.08% or higher (i.e., the federal per se level), 68% of fatal alcohol-impaired driving crashes occurred when at least one driver had a BAC of 0.15% or higher.
+Research using FARS data also showed that 15% of fatal alcohol-impaired driving crashes involved a driver with a BAC level less than 0.08%.
+In 2021, there were 2,266 fatalities in alcohol-related crashes where a driver had a BAC of 0.01% to 0.07%.

-\\ Data is reported for 2019, which is the last full year of data available before the COVID-19 pandemic.
+&lt;sup>e Data are reported for 2019, which is the last full year of data available before the COVID-19 pandemic.
 During the pandemic, some data collection resources were diverted, and datasets may not be complete or available.
 Additionally, researchers have noted anomalies in 2020 and 2021 data due to the pandemic.
 Therefore, for data consistency and clarity, we are reporting data related to alcohol-impaired driving for 2019.

-For data to be included in FARS, a crash must occur on a public roadway and result in the death of a vehicle occupant or non-occupant.
-Non-fatal injury data is not uniformly collected.
+&lt;sup>f For data to be included in FARS, a crash must occur on a public roadway and result in the death of a vehicle occupant or non-occupant.
+Non-fatal injury data are not uniformly collected.
 This report relies on FARS data and focuses on fatal injury resulting from alcohol-impaired driving crashes.

-&lt;sup>‡‡ NHTSA uses BAC test results, when available.
+&lt;sup>g NHTSA uses BAC test results, when available.
 When test results are unknown, NHTSA uses a protocol for estimating alcohol involvement in a motor vehicle crash.